kk0mtl/capstone-group-chat/README.md

 ## Installation
 ### Clone
-- Clone this repo to your local machine using `git clone https://github.com/Jnayoung/capstone.git ./`
+- Clone this repo to your local machine

 ### Setup
 **Client**